rmwkwok/chinese_nlp_annual_report/README.md

 ## Tech

-1. NER Model (WC-LSTM) trained with Chinese Resume dataset.
+1. NER Model (WC-LSTM) trained with Chinese Resume dataset ([Credit](https://github.com/zerohd4869/Chinese-NER)).
 Resume data is chosen for similarity to personal introductions in annual reports.

-2. Relation extraction model (Bert) trained with a dataset of various types of interpersonal relationships.
+2. Relation extraction model (Bert) trained with a dataset of various types of interpersonal relationships ([Credit](https://github.com/Jacen789/relation-extraction)).
 It was chosen to mainly discover interpersonal relations.

 3. Python 3.8.10, pytorch 1.10.1+cpu